slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 - make t-SNE: generate t-SNE plot for all data divided by vgmm-vae
 - make distribution_y: plot the histogram of class distribution

+### Plotting
+- go to  /plots and use the R code to generate the beautiful ggplot